b1ackviking/cpp-project-template/README.md

 People interested in your project don't need to read this text :)

 And don't forget to update badge URLs if you decide to keep them.

+### Fill in the community health files

+Apart from README, there are a number of files in the .github directory that help people to interact with your project: submit issues and pull requests, security vulnerabilities.
+Please update the contents of these files with the links to your repository and contact methods.

 ### Clean the `.git-blame-ignore-revs` file